hansglick/adth-tt/README.md

 # Overview

-#### **Goal**
+#### **Goal and model**
 The objective is to correctly predict the category to which a query belongs.
 A query is a sequence of words.
 The training set contains about 70,000 words.
 Queries can belong to one of 1500 possible categories.

-#### **The model**
 In view of the sparsity of the data and the high number of classes, a KNN type model was chosen. **An accuracy higher than 58% was obtained**.
 For more details about the model, **please go there**

 ***